ThatNerdNxtDoor/CSC340GroupProject/README.md

 The final project for CSC 340 - Ethics in Software Engineering.
-This was made in collaboration by Isaiah Thompson, Emily Ford, and John Kelley.
+This was made in collaboration by Isaiah Thompson (UI Designer and Database Programmer), Emily Ford (Frontend Programmer), and John Kelley (Frontend Programmer).